 Charles Schwab is another highly trusted institution, offering a range of retirement and investment accounts with competitive fees and a wide selection of investment options.
 It’s known for having a strong educational platform, making it a great option if you want to learn more about investing while managing your own portfolio.
 Schwab also offers great flexibility for those who want a hands-on approach to their investments.

-When selecting a financial institution, consider the following:
+When selecting a financial institution, consider the following things:

 No matter which institution you choose, the key is to start saving and investing for your future.
 Each of these platforms offers a variety of retirement and investment accounts tailored to meet the needs of self-employed photographers.
 As always, consider consulting with a financial advisor to determine which options best align with your financial goals and circumstances.